Parking up at the hamlet of Seathwaite

 The Scafell Pike range from Styhead Gill

-Great End can be seen peeking out from behind Seathwaite Fell on the left, while to the right other peaks of the Scafell ridge can be seen: Broad Crag, Scafell Pike and Lingmell.
-It was quite satisfying to sit here knowing I had spent the previous night up there.
+Great End can be seen peeking out from behind Seathwaite Fell on the left.
+Other peaks on the Scafell ridge can be seen to the right: Broad Crag, Scafell Pike and Lingmell.
+It was quite satisfying looking up to the lofty ridge knowing I had spent the previous night up there.

 To be fair, it was hardly surprising that I was shattered as that was a strenuous climb, especially with all the kit I was carrying.
 The walk turned out to be about 9 miles in total.
 And later, having processed all the photos I had taken, I realised how productive it had been on that front.
 I don’t think I have taken so many ‘keepers’ on a wild camping expedition before!
 A very worthy entry in my Lake District wild camping locations list.

 All my photos of the National Park can be viewed by visiting my Lake District landscape photography gallery.